BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 The proposed idea consists of two main parts:
 * **Change the argument type checking pipeline when gathering candidates for a function call.**
   At the moment all spread arguments' types are checked against the type of the `vararg` array.
-  This is the source of most issues and it is also quite confusing for people those are not familiar with the implementation of variadic functions, as the error message is not clear.
+  This is the source of most issues, and it is also quite confusing for people those are not familiar with the implementation of variadic functions, as the error message is not clear.
   ```kotlin
   fun foo(vararg x: Int) {}